 I have been rather disappointed by organized tours.
 If you are like me and want to do this on your own, I would recommend you to rent a bicycle.

 I had only one day so I chose to get a tuk-tuk, shared the costs with a friend and left at 8am.
 By the end of the day, I was deeply impressed by what I had seen, but also totally exhausted by the heat and the rush to get back to Angkor Wat in time for sunset.

 So, what if you only have one day to spare?
 My advice: pick the temples you absolutely want to see.
 If you need help deciding, here is my personal top 5:

 1. Angkor Wat

-Of course.
+There is just no way around this one.
 Everybody is heading there (I mean it), so be ready for huge crowds.
-I don’t like crowded places but this one is definitely worth being bumped into or people running into your pictures.
+I don’t like crowded places but this one is definitely worth being bumped into and putting up with people inadvertently running into your pictures .

 It’s one of the largest religious monuments ever constructed (originally a Hindu temple, later converted into a Bhuddist temple).
 The centre of Angkor Wat has been described as the symbolic centre of the nation, centre of the universe and some rank it among the seven wonders of the world.

 I agree that the temple itself can’t compete with its neighbors (it’s tiny).
 But I absolutely loved the walk over a wooden footbridge to get there.
 The temple sits on an artificial island surrounded by a baray (reservoir).
 As it is not one of the major temples, there were very few visitors.
 This site seemed really peaceful and quiet after the crowds surrounding the other sites.